 “I’m in the Market for You”

-Composed by James F. Hanley (music) and Joseph McCarthy (lyric); probably arranged by Jack Matthias.
+Composed by James F. Hanley (music) and Joseph McCarthy (lyric); arranged by Andy Gibson.

 Recorded by Harry James and His Orchestra for Columbia in Los Angeles on November 30, 1939.